slalom-consulting-ltd/terraform-guidelines/README.md

 ### variables.tf

 For defining your variables and setting default values.
 Each variable should define its type and have an adeqate description.
-Also contains a map variable common_tags which should be extended and used on every taggable object.
+Also contains a map variable common_tags, which should be extended and used on every taggable object.

 ### .dependsabot/config.yml

-Sets the repository to be automatically dependency scanned in github.
+Sets the repository to be automatically dependency scanned in Github.

 ## Modules

 You've written some TF and your about to duplicate its' functionality, it's time to abstract to a module.
 A module should be more than just one resource, it should add something.
 Modules should be treated like applications services with a separate code repository for each module.

 Each module should have a least one example included that demonstrates its usage.
-This example can be used as a test for that module, here its called exampleA.
+This example can be used as a test for that module, here its called **exampleA**.

 ```bash
 examples/exampleA/